 Besides, it’s good for running without any compatibility difficulties.
 Shopify includes excellent SEO features, including the ability to modify meta tags, products, and descriptions in the browser in an SEO-friendly manner.

 We've covered quite a lot in this article:

-Progress requires to know your status quo.
-The best strategy to start taking your Shopify’s SEO seriously is starting with a quick video audit!
+Progress requires knowing your status quo.
+One of the best practices and strategies to start taking your Shopify’s SEO seriously is starting with a quick audit!